zowe/zowe-explorer-vscode/README.md

 * Providing a more streamlined way to access data sets, uss files and jobs.
 * Letting you create, edit, and delete Zowe CLI `zosmf` compatible profiles.
 * Letting you use the Secure Credential Store plug-in to store your credentials securely in the settings.
+* Letting you leverage the token-based authentication of the API Mediation Layer to access z/OSMF.

 More information: